New train and tram orders

 Key benefits

-VLocity trains can run at faster speeds (up to 130km/h) than classic fleet trains.
+• The updated model is the first of the VLocity trains to run on standard gauge tracks on Victoria’s regional network and can run at faster speeds (up to 130km/h) than classic fleet trains.

 Project status